-A mainstay of slick apartments and sophisticated townhouses, a terrace is a sweet addition to a home and holds a particularly special place in the hearts of urbanites who crave the joy of spending time in the great outdoors.
+A mainstay of slick apartments and sophisticated townhouses, a rooftop terrace is a sweet addition to a home and holds a particularly special place in the hearts of urbanites who crave the joy of spending time in the great outdoors.
 In contrast to office days, the chance to breathe some fresh air and catch some early evening sun is near sacred.

-1. Choose your furniture wisely
+1. Choose your roof terrace furniture wisely

-Just as you would in your living room or dining room, take time to carefully consider your outdoor furniture style.
+Just as you would in your living room or dining room, take time to carefully consider your roof terrace furniture style.
 You might find that your house may very well influence the vibe of your outdoor space (for example, a Victorian home suits wrought iron, bistro-style furniture) but you ultimately still have the choice of the kind of space you’d like to create.

-If a terrace is all you have by way of outdoor space, remember that this might need to be divided into various areas for dining, lounging or entertaining.
+If a roof terrace is all you have by way of outdoor space, remember that this might need to be divided into various areas for dining, lounging or entertaining.
 Include a garden set suitable for an intimate gathering as a dining area, a sofa and a few chairs around a coffee table as a place to socialise pre- or post-dinner and a lounger for quiet Saturdays in the sun.

-2. Add cosy touches
+2. Add cosy touches to your roof terrace

-For a terrace which is a true extension of a home, cosy touches are essential and cushions and throws should be included in the same quantities on your outdoor sofas as on your indoor sofas.
+For a rooftop terrace which is a true extension of a home, cosy touches are essential and cushions and throws should be included in the same quantities on your outdoor sofas as on your indoor sofas.
 These additions make your sofas and chairs more comfortable, your decor more welcoming and give a space a finished off appeal.
 If your home is fairly restrained in its colour palette, bright outdoor cushions and throws make a fun change of pace.
 Think sophisticated though and opt for vibrant tones with a bit of richness to them.

 Image Credit: The Beecham, Capco